To Get Started:

 Thats your end of it done anyway.
 If you or your end user need to map a domain we first need a site.
 We won’t cover the whole creation of multisite and sub sites here.
 If you need help there then please pop over to our forums, we will gladly help you out there.

-To add a domain name to your admin area is easy, but keep something in mind here.
+To add a domain name to your admin area is easy, but keep something in mind here:

-WARNING: If in the previous steps you chose “Mapped Domain” as the method for accessing the admin area and the domain being mapped is either not resolving to your server yet or not resolving for another reason other than DNS propagation then that admin area will not be accessible until the domain name has resolved correctly.
+If in the previous steps you chose “Mapped Domain” as the method for accessing the admin area and the domain being mapped is either not resolving to your server yet or not resolving for another reason other than DNS propagation then that admin area will not be accessible until the domain name has resolved correctly.
 Choose another option if this bothers you. :-)

 Adding a domain name which is not resolving correctly in this instance will make that admin area inaccessible.
 Honest, we warned you!! ;-)

 So, lets go to a sub site which has it own domain to map.
+In the sub site’s wp-admin, go to Tools > Domain Mapping.

 A Record & CNAME